rafaelmardojai/firefox-gnome-theme/README.md

 > [!WARNING]
 > Note that extension support is maintained by the community, so requests to support new extensions are not allowed, and the included extensions may be broken until someone shows up to fix them.

-- **Tab center reborn support** `gnomeTheme.extensions.tabCenterReborn`

-	Enable the vertical tab trough the extension : [Tab Center Reborn](https://addons.mozilla.org/en-US/firefox/addon/tabcenter-reborn/).

-	> **Note:** You also need to copy the contents of the file `configuration/extensions/tab-center-reborn.css` into the settings page of Tabcenter-reborn..\
-	> **Note2:** You can also maintain the vertical tab always open with `gnomeTheme.extensions.tabCenterReborn.alwaysOpen`
- 	> **Note2:** You can disable animation by disabling animation into the extension and adding the flags `gnomeTheme.extensions.tabCenterReborn.animationDisabled`

 - **Adaptive Tab Bar Colour support** `gnomeTheme.extensions.adaptiveTabBarColour`

 	> **Note:** Adaptive Tab Bar Colour presently hard-codes the colours for the home page (both normal as well as private windows).
 When navigating from the home page to any other page, the colour of the UI might momentarily switch to the original firefox home page colour before switching back to the expected colour (this is especially noticeable in private windows).
 This only happens when navigating from the homepage to another page, subsequent navigations should be unaffected.